resbaz/nectar-cloud-lessons/Planning/lesson_III.md

 ##Learning objectives

-By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords), and be able to move files to and from it using scp.
+By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords), and be able to move files to and from it using scp and Cyberduck.

 ##Motivation